0%

 Bringing her voice to the edge of her Canary Cry without blasting the audience with a burst of sonic energy challenged Dinah’s skill.

-She loved a challenge.
+She loved the challenge.

 Several blocks down, Dinah found chaos.

-Traffic had ground to a halt.
+Traffic ground to a halt.
 People ran northward on the streets.
 Some remained in place, looking south.

 Following their gaze, Dinah saw a building with its fifth of five floors on fire.
 Debris littered the street below it.